nsbarr/self-therapy/content/posts/ifs.md

 ### Acknowledgements

 Conversations with many people shaped this work.
-My thanks to William Gan, Jacob Grief, Ken McLeod, Natalie Rothfels, Angela Russek, Jennifer Speakman, and Tereza Sukopova.
+My thanks to William Gan, Jacob Grief, Thomas Hewell, Ken McLeod, Natalie Rothfels, Angela Russek, Jennifer Speakman, and Tereza Sukopova.

 Thanks to Andy Matuschak for guidance on the work and for helpful comments on an early draft.

-Thanks to Kevin Simler for encouragement and feedback throughout the process.
+Thanks to Kevin Simler for much-needed encouragement and feedback throughout the process.

-Of course, the acknowledgement of these individuals is not an indication of their endorsement.
+The acknowledgement of these individuals is not an indication of their endorsement.